Last week’s post on whether to pay off credit card debt or max out a 401k raised good discussion interesting questions.

 The only possible exception is when your employer-matched 401k contributions give you an instant 100% ROI on those dollars.
 I say possible exception because it’s hard to be wrong when you make it your top priority to get rid of high interest debt.

-2. or 1.
-Max out your tax-advantaged, employer-matched 401k contributions.
+2. Max out your tax-advantaged, employer-matched 401k contributions.

 A key distinction here would be that you’re only contributing the amount necessary to receive your full employer match.
 Once you’re getting all the free dollars you can from the match, put your extra dollars into a Roth IRA (I’ll explain momentarily).